BZIvanov/Learning-DataScience-and-MachineLearning/readme.md

     - Dimensionality Reduction
       - Principal Component Analysis - model
       - Project-Digits - demo project
-  - Other
+  - Reinforcement Learning - not included in this repository
 - Natural Language Processing - application domain.
 Can be approached using both supervised and unsupervised learning techniques, depending on the nature of the problem